stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```
 ## A Simple Test

-Now, that we have all dependencies installed, lets get started with golden tests.
+Now, that we have all dependencies installed, let's get started with golden tests.

-First lets create a `FizzBuzz ` module to be tested and add some code.
+First let's create a `FizzBuzz ` module to be tested and add some code.
 For convinience, I have created it inside a `FIZZBUZZ` directory.

 ```haskell
 module FIZZBUZZ.FizzBuzz where